 This type of MCB trips between 3 and 5 times full load current.

 Type B devices are mainly used in residential applications or light commercial applications where connected loads are primarily lighting fixtures, domestic appliances with mainly resistive elements.

 Also used for computers and electronic equipment with very low inrush loads (PLC wiring).
 The surge current levels in such cases are relatively low.

-Function: Protection and control of the circuits against overloads and short-circuits; protection for people and big length cables in TN and IT systems.
+Functions of Type B MCB are protection and control of the circuits against overloads and short-circuits; protection for people and big length cables in TN and IT systems.

 Applications: residential, commercial and industrial.